 If for some reason, you are not able to use the Digital Secure Key, please contact us so we can assist you further.

-How can I set up Digital Secure Key on a new mobile device if I already have a Digital Secure Key on one device?
+How can I set up my Digital Secure Key on a new mobile device if I already have a Digital Secure Key on another device?

-If you have forgotten your password, when you try to set it up at a new device, you will need to reset your password first via Online Banking.
+If you have forgotten your password when you're setting up your new device, you will need to reset your password first via Online Banking.

 If you have not set-up a password yet, please contact us and request a physical Security Device.
-Once you receive this, you may contact us again or proceed to any branch to activate the physical Security Device for you.
-Using this physical Security Device, you can then log on to Online banking and set up a password.
+Once you receive this, you may contact us again or proceed to any branch to activate the physical Security Device.
+Using this physical Security Device, you can log on to Online Banking and set up a password.
 You can then set up your Digital Secure Key on the HSBC Singapore app using the newly created password and SMS OTP.